prisms-center/prismspf-manual/user_manual/app_files/app_files.md

 ```

 ## customPDE.h
-The final file in each application folder that users often need to change is 'customPDE.h'.
+The final file in each application folder that users often need to change is customPDE.h.
 This file contains the declarations for all of the functions and variables specific to the application.
 In C++ terminology, it is the declaration for the customPDE class, which is a subclass of MatrixFreePDE.
-For most users, the relevant section is labeled as ''Model constants specific to this subclass'', which is where the model constants from 'parameters.in' are extracted from the ```userInputs``` object.
+For most users, the relevant section is labeled as ''Model constants specific to this subclass'', which is where the model constants from parameters.in are extracted from the ```userInputs``` object.
 There is a separate function to extract constants of each type.
 These are:

 - get\_model\_constant\_double
 - get\_model\_constant\_int